Generalized Transport Characterizations for Short Oceanic Internal Waves in a Sea of Long Waves: Background

 The equations of motion (\ref{PrimitiveEquations}) adopt the canonical form

 with Hamiltonian:

 Here $V_{\bf{p}_1,\bf{p}_2}$ and $U_{\bf{p}_1,\bf{p}_2}$ are the interaction cross sections that define the strength of nonlinear interactions between wave numbers ${\bf p}$, ${\bf p_1}$ and ${\bf p_2}$~\cite{LT}; c.c. denotes the complex conjugate.
 Implicit in the canonical transformation (\ref{TransformationToActionVariables}), Hamilton's equation (\ref{fieldequation}) and Hamiltonian (\ref{HAM}) is a time dependence of $e^{-i \sigma t}$.
-The $U$ elements have $\sigma_{\p_1} + \sigma_{\p_2} + \sigma_{\p_3} = 0 $ with $\sigma > 0$.
-They describe the creation of three waves out of nothing and therefore do not appear in the kinetic equation.
+The $U$ elements have a time dependence of $e^{i(\sigma_{\p_1} + \sigma_{\p_2} + \sigma_{\p_3})t}$ with $\sigma_{\p} > 0$.
+They describe the creation of three waves out of nothing and therefore will not appear in the kinetic equation (\ref{BroadenedKineticEquation}).

 This is the standard form of the Hamiltonian of a system dominated by three-wave interactions~\cite{ZLF}.
 Calculations of interaction coefficients are tedious but straightforward task, completed in \cite{LT2,theory}.
 We stress that the field equation (\ref{fieldequation}) with the three-wave Hamiltonian (\ref{InternalWavesDispersion}, \ref{HAM}) is {\em equivalent\/} to the primitive equations of motion for internal waves (\ref{PrimitiveEquations}) with the potential vorticity constraint (\ref{PV}).